 3.1.
 Referees should be aware that there are various legal issues involved with the writing of references.
-The provision of a reference will generally involve the processing of personal data and so be subject to the Data Protection Legislation (being (i) unless and until the GDPR is no longer directly applicable in the UK, the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 2018)and the relevant Information Commissioner's Employment Practices Code.
+The provision of a reference will generally involve the processing of personal data and so be subject to the Data Protection Legislation (being (i) the General Data Protection Regulation ((EU) 2016 / 679) unless and until the GDPR is no longer directly applicable in the UK, the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998 and the relevant Information Commissioner's Employment Practices Code.
 Our Data Protection Policy sets out how we will comply with Data Protection Legislation.
-Records will be kept in accordance with our Workforce Privacy Notice, our Retention and Destruction Policy and in line with the requirements of Data Protection Legislation.
-Applicants are not entitled to view references written on their behalf where they make their request for disclosure to the author, the applicant may still be entitled to request to see a copy of the reference from a new employer (This right only applies once they have been appointed to a new role - it would not apply to a prospective employer who would need to get permission from the author).
+Records will be kept in accordance with our Workforce Privacy Notice, our Retention and Destruction Policy and in line with the requirements of Data

+Protection Legislation.
+In accordance with the Data Protection Act 2018, Applicants are not entitled to view references written or received in respect of them where such references are provided in confidence.
+In the trust, all references are given in confidence.
 Those who give references owe a legal duty of care in their preparation to both the Applicant and the prospective employer.